nraboy/open-ledger-micro/README.md

 ## Disclaimer

-I am not a cryptocurrency or cryptography expert.
+I, Nic Raboy, am not a cryptocurrency or cryptography expert.
 Take time to understand how Bitcoin and other cryptocurrencies work and use this project at your own risk.
-If you lose your keys or send your coins into a black hole, nobody is responsible except for yourself.
+If you lose your keys or send your coins into a black hole, nobody is responsible except yourself.

 ## Contact Me